Do you want to know the difference between forex vs options?

 The two main terms you need to know are Call and Put.
 Call and put options, which give their owners the right, but not the obligation to buy or sell an underlying asset, comprise an option.

 Traders buy Call options if they think the market will rise.
 They buy Put options if they believe the underlying asset will lose value.
 Options have expiration dates; the longer the expiration date, the higher the premium.
 Traders can easily buy or sell options from popular brokerages and investing apps.
+You can also do more advanced options trading like selling covered calls for monthly income.

 Here’s what you need to know: